Skip to content

 At the moment, we have a policy to not install more street lights within Cheshire East.
 Any extra lighting installed will be as part of new developments, adjustments to the existing highway and projects funded by other sources.

 If you want to move a street light as part of your dropped kerb application you will need to pay the associated costs.
-Costs start at around £1,500.
+The costs for this can vary so please contact us for a quote.
 We are not always able to move the street light and if we reject your request we will contact you to explain why.

 LED street lighting improvements